 As you can see there are risks in going with independents, although we recognise there will be excellent independents out there.

 Then what are the costs?

-These will vary depending on the level of care required.
-In many cases it will be around the same as moving to a care home, which is a good rule of thumb [see below for more on care homes] the big difference being we know for many people A care home is not the ideal option.
+Costs will vary depending on the level of care required.
+In many cases it will be around the same as moving to a care home, which is a good rule of thumb [see below for more on care homes] the big difference being that we know for many people and families a care home is not the ideal option.

 The main cost of a Live in carer is their salary, for a 24 hour responsibility.
-In December and January we spoke with over 50 experienced Live in Carers, the average weekly pay ranged from £650 to over £1200.
-Bear in mind this doesn’t account for taxes and significant overhead costs to provide a professional service.
-Therefore we would say when you hear Live in offers at £700 a week be very careful that the standard of the carer and support is appropriate or there are many hidden costs
+Since January 2018 we have spoken with over 120 experienced Live in Carers, the average weekly pay typically ranges between £550 and £850 [to over £1200] depending on their level of experience and expertise.
+Bear in mind this doesn’t account for taxes, pensions etc. and significant overhead costs.
+We need to meet with and assess the client's needs, then find the right carer, provide training, ongoing support and extra cover when required to maintain continuity of care to provide a professional service.
+Therefore we would say when you hear about Live in offers at £700 a week be very careful that the standard of the carer and initial and ongoing support is appropriate or there may be hidden costs

 So why are we a better solution?